A highly recommended manual focus aperture-priority autoexposure 35mm manual focus SLR film camera from Canon.

 The back of the camera is equally plain, with only the viewfinder window and the fixed hinge-type film back.

-Located on the bottom plate of the AV-1 is the Winder Coupling cover, Winder Pin guide, Film Rewind Release, Tripod Socket, and Winder Terminal Contacts.
+Located on the bottom plate of the AV-1 are the Winder Coupling cover, Winder Pin guide, Film Rewind Release, Tripod Socket, and Winder Terminal Contacts.

 Viewfinder Readout